hadishamoun1/vesti/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; As a User:

-- I want to browse different categories of products, so that I can easily find items I am interested in.
 - I want to receive automatic notifictions so that i can know if a store nearby is making any discounts.
 - I want to be able to upload an image and see similar products of it using ai search engine.
-- I want to see personalized product recommendations, so that I can discover items that match my tastes and preferences.
-- I want to view detailed information about a product, including images, descriptions, sizes, so that I can make informed purchasing decisions.
-- I want to add products to my shopping cart, so that I can review my selections before purchasing.
 - I want to choose from multiple payment options, including credit card, PayPal, and cash on delivery, so that I can pay in the most convenient way for me.

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; As a Store:

-- I want to be able to upload the store image, name, description and location.
 - I want to be able to upload products with image, price, description, colors, and sizes.
 - I want to be able to add discounts on products and view active and inactive discounts.
 - I want to be able to send notifications to customers informing them of a discount.